Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals will impede progress.
+- Failure to set realistic goals can hinder progress.

-- Negativity should not be a part of any work environment.
+- Negativity has no place in any work environment.

-- Overcommitment leads to mistakes, burnout, and internal frustration.
+- Overcommitment leads to mistakes as well as burnout and internal anger.

-- Reduce stress by learning Time Management techniques and learning to delegate difficult tasks.
+- Reduce stress by practicing techniques for managing time and learning to delegate tasks that are not popular.

 Not Establishing Goals